 It is important not to let your certification lapse.
 Your insurance policy may not be valid without a current certification.
 So make sure that we receive your payment in sufficient time to process your certification.
 This should be at least two weeks before you expire.
 Your certification date will remain the same and valid for two more years.
 Your insurance company and/or employer can verify your current status using our Verify Instructor Form here or on the left panel of this page.

 When you take the test, be sure to enter your current CI number or you may be assigned a new CI number.
 If that happens, don't worry it's not a problem.
 The automated test software may assign you a new CI number if your name or email changes.

 You can also mail in a Check or Money Order using our Mail-in Payment Form.
-Certification card will be sent out when we receive your payment.
+Certification Card and Certificate will be sent out when we receive your payment.

 If you are having problems paying?
 Click Here